 A Tour of CoCalc

-CoCalc contains a lot of functionalities, including the ability to run Linux terminals, Jupyter Notebooks and Sage Worksheets, along with a wide range of course management facilities.
+CoCalc features include the ability to run Linux terminals, Jupyter Notebooks and Sage Worksheets, and a wide range of course management facilities.

 In this section, we’ll take a closer look at some of the features not related to course management.
-Course management features are described elsewhere in this session.
+Course management features are described elsewhere in this tutorial.

 Create your first project